How to Paint a Dark Wood Mirror Frame White Without Stain Bleed-Through

 Protect the mirror by placing the painter's tape around the edges.
 Then fill in any gaps or holes with wood fill, and let it dry for a few hours.
 Afterward, use a fine-grit sandpaper to smooth out the surface of the mirror's frame, and then wipe it down with a damp cloth to remove any dust or debris.

-Now that your mirror frame is smooth and clean, it’s time to add a coat of primer.
+Now that your mirror frame is smooth and clean, it's time to add a coat of primer.
 Using a foam brush, apply a coat of white primer to the entire surface of the frame.
 Once the first coat is dry, use a piece of fine grit sandpaper to lightly sand any rough areas.
 Afterward, wipe the frame down with a microfiber cloth to remove any dust particles.
 I missed this step because I felt pretty confident that by stripping and sanding I would not have a problem with bleed through.
 I was wrong.
 Rule of thumb, if your piece is old and/or dark stained always use a primer.
 The best one to use is BIN Shellac primer.
-You can learn more about painting furniture white and dealing with bleed through in my How to Paint Furniture White (5 experts weigh in)post.
-And for advice on primers visit, The Best Primer for Painting Cabinets: How to Make the Right Choice.
+You can find more tips for tackling stain bleed-through in my guide to painting furniture white, where five experts share what really works.
+And if you're unsure which primer to use, this post on choosing the best primer for cabinets breaks down the options so you can make the right choice for your project.

 Now comes the fun part!
 Choose a paint color for your mirror frame that complements your home decor.
 You can opt for a flat or satin acrylic paint for a smooth finish, or go with a chalky or furniture paint for a distressed finish I went with Fusion Mineral paint in the color, Casement.
 Apply the first coat of paint using a bristle brush or foam brush, making sure to use thin layers.
 Allow the first coat to dry completely before applying the second coat of paint.
 Repeat this process until you achieve the desired color and coverage.
 Here is how it looked after the first coat: